Study Finds Vaccine Science Outreach Only Reinforced Myths

 Consensus?

-College students ain't what they used to be (Score:2)
+College students ain't what they used to be (Score:4, Interesting)

 while the Dartmouth subjects were taken from a large general population, the Edinburgh subjects were college students.